Get help with the cost of living

 You don’t have to be getting benefits to get help from your local council.
 If you do get benefits, they won’t be affected if you start getting money from a welfare assistance or Household Support Fund scheme.

-Check if you can get one-off payments from the government
+Check what help you can get from the government

-If you have a prepayment meter, the £400 will be added to your meter or you’ll be given vouchers - the government will confirm how you'll get the money nearer to the time.
+If you have a prepayment meter, your supplier will confirm how you’ll get the £400 closer to October 2022.
+They’ll either:

 The government will also send you extra one-off payments if you: